mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 Here's a more minimal example taking all the above into account.
 It shrunk from 271 lines to 135.
 We might consider shrinking it even more by simplifying our path.
+Maybe a path with 3 or 4 points would work just as well as our path with 21 points.

 {{{example url="../threejs-debugging-mcve.html" }}}

-I keep the `OrbitController` just because it's useful for others to move the camera and figure out what's going on but depending on your issue you might be able to remove that as well.
+I kept the `OrbitController` just because it's useful for others to move the camera and figure out what's going on but depending on your issue you might be able to remove that as well.